-3.1.2 What Is Legal Framework?
+3.3.1 What Is Legal Framework?

-Legal framework is a broad system of rules that governs and regulates decision making, agreements, laws, etc. It includes procedures regulations, guidelines, codes of conduct and other regulatory documents.
+Legal framework is a broad system of rules that governs and regulates decision making, agreements, laws, etc. It includes procedures regulateons, guidelines, codes of conduct and other regulatory documents.

-1. What is Legal Framework?
+Self-Assessment Exercises 1 What is Legal Framework?

-3.2 Public Finance Management is governed By the Nigerian Constitution
+3.4 Public Finance Management Is Governed By The Nigerian Constitution

 - i.
 Nigeria Constitution: Public finance management is governed by the constitution of the Federal Republic of Nigeria, 1979 as amended 1989 and 1999 is one of the legal frameworks that regulate the mobilization of revenues, allocation of public funds, undertakes public spending account for funds and audit results.
-It also defines the expenditure and revenue collection responsibilities that are under their review - ii.
-Audit Ordinance of 1956 Or Act Of 1956: These Act section 13 sub-sections 1-3 mandates the Accountant-General of the Federation to furnish the Auditor-General for the Federation with the nation's financial statement.
+It also defines the expenditure and revenue collection responsibilities that are under their review. - ii.
+Audit Ordinance of 1956 or Act Of 1956: These Act section 13 sub-sections 1-3 mandates the Accountant-General of the

+- Federation to furnish the Auditor-General for the Federation with the nation's financial statement.
 This will enable the results obtain on how the financial resources of the public to be audited to ensure public accountability and transparency. - iii.
 Finance (Control and Management) Act of 1958, cap 144, 1990: The Act governs the management and operation of public funds.
-It regulates the accounting system, the books to be kept and the procedure to be followed in the preparation of accounts and financial statements.

-iv.
-Public Procurement Act 2007

-This act established the National Council on Public Procurement (NCPP) and the Bureau of Public Procurement (BPP) as the regulating authorities responsible for monitoring and over sight of public procurement, harmonising the existing government policies by regulating setting standards and developing the legal framework and professional capacity for public procurement in Nigeria.
-The Act sets standard for organization procurements, methods of procurements of works, goods, consultancy and non-consultancy service as well as the procurement approval threshold for the Bureau of Public Procurement, Tenders Boards and Accounting officers for all Ministries, Department and Agencies.

-v.
-Fiscal Responsibility Act 2007

-This Act provides for the prudent management of the country resources, ensures long term macro-economic stability of the national economy, and secures greater accountability and transparency in fiscal operation in within a medium term fiscal policy framework the establishment of the fiscal responsibility and commission to ensure the promotion and to enforcement of the country's economic objectives.

-The Act emphasises the preparation of Medium Term Expenditure Framework Annual Budget, Budgetary Execution and Achievement Targets, collection of public revenue, Public Expenditure, Debt and indebtedness, borrowing, transparency and accountability.

-vi.
-Other Laws Guiding Public Finance Management: Other laws guiding public frame management include the Independent Corrupt Practices and Other Related Offences Commission (ICPC) Act of 2000, Economic and Financial Crime Commission Establishment Act,2002, Nigeria Extractive Industries Transparency Initiative (NEITI) Act,2007 Appropriation Acts, Code of Conduct Bureau and Tribunal Act, 1991 and Money Laundering Act,1995.
+It regulates the accounting system, the books to be kept and the procedure to be followed in the preparation of accounts and financial statements. - iv.
+Public Procurement Act 2007: This act established the National Council on Public Procurement (NCPP) and the Bureau of Public Procurement (BPP) as the regulating authorities responsible for monitoring and over sight of public procurement, harmonising the existing government policies by regulating setting standards and developing the legal framework and professional capacity for public procurement in Nigeria.
+The Act sets standard for organization procurements, methods of procurements of works, goods, consultancy and non-consultancy service as well as the procurement approval threshold for the Bureau of Public Procurement, Tenders Boards and Accounting officers for all Ministries, Department and Agencies. - Fiscal Responsibility Act 2007: This Act provides for the prudent v. management of the country resources, ensures long term macroeconomic stability of the national economy, and secures greater accountability and transparency in fiscal operation in within a medium term fiscal policy framework the establishment of the fiscal responsibility and commission to ensure the promotion and to enforcement of the country's economic objectives.
+The Act emphasises the preparation of Medium Term Expenditure Budgetary Framework Annual Budget, Execution Achievement Targets, collection of public revenue, Public Expenditure, Debt and indebtedness, borrowing, transparency and accountability. - vi.
+Other Laws Guiding Public Finance Management: Other laws guiding public finance management include the Independent Corrupt Practices and Other Related Offences Commission (ICPC) Act of 2000, Economic and Financial Crime Commission Establishment Act,2002, Nigeria Extractive Industries Transparency Initiative (NEITI) Act,2007 Appropriation Acts, Code of Conduct Bureau and Tribunal Act, 1991 and Money Laundering Act,1995.

-3.2.1 Regulatory Framework That Governs PFM in Nigeria.
+3.4.1 Regulatory Framework That Governs PFM in Nigeria

 Regulatory framework is an accountability mechanism, a method by which the regulator accounts for the responsibilities conferred upon it.

 Regulatory framework for public financial management is essential to ensure that the needs of the public (stakeholders) are met and to regulate the behaviour of government towards their citizens in order to achieve sustainable development.